pact-foundation/pact.io/faq/convinceme.md

 See [https://github.com/pact-foundation/pact-specification/issues/28](https://github.com/pact-foundation/pact-specification/issues/28) for more.

+Where Pact will really give you an advantage over using Swagger alone is when it comes to making changes to your API.
+Pact allows you to see the impact of making a change to an API within minutes, and gives you a concrete list of which teams to talk to, and what to discuss.
+Your tests will show you when the new functionality has been adopted by each consumer, and when any old functionality can be removed.
+On the other hand, releasing a new version of a Swagger specification and waiting for all the consumer teams (who may or may not actually use that particular feature) to respond to those changes could take weeks or months.

 ### ...but I already have an end-to-end (E2E) integration suite that runs for an hour?

 There are a few key problems with end-to-end (E2E) testing: